gantry/docs/pages/02.gantry4/05.tutorials/04.creating-a-popup-login/docs.md

 ---
-title: Creating a Popup Login Feature
+title: Creating a Popup Login Feature (Joomla)
 taxonomy:
     category: docs
+gravui:
+    enabled: true
+    tabs: true
+process:
+    twig: true
 ---

 This tutorial details how to create a custom feature that utilizes RokBox to present a module position inside a modal popup box that will be triggered by a link/button on the front end.
 For this tutorial, we will be making a login module popup.

 ![](popup-login.jpg)

->>> NOTE: The login popup functionality requires the [RokBox Plugin][rokbox-details] to be installed on your site.
-Before beginning, please ensure that you have downloaded and installed the [latest version of RokBox][rokbox-download]
+>>> NOTE: The login popup functionality requires the [RokBox Plugin](http://www.rockettheme.com/joomla/extensions/rokbox) to be installed on your site.
+Before beginning, please ensure that you have downloaded and installed the [latest version of RokBox](http://www.rockettheme.com/joomla/extensions/rokbox).

+>>>>> NOTE: The Popup Login process is slightly different in Joomla and WordPress.
+In Joomla, this is treated as a **Feature** while it is a **Widget** in WordPress.
+This guide covers the Joomla method.
+For the WordPress method, see [our guide](../creating-a-popup-login-widget).

 Step 1: Creating the Custom Feature